Photography Policies for General Guests

 It is important that all groups planning a shoot at the Museum adhere to the following guidelines to ensure the safety of our collection and the experience of future visitors:

 - All photography and video shoots with clients, professional or amateur, that utilize professional equipment must be performed by a Photographer who has filled out the Photography and Video Shoot Request Form.

 - Photographer must attend a brief session annually that outlines the Museum’s policies and guidelines for photography and video shoots.

 - To schedule a shoot date, preferred photographer must submit the Photography and Video Shoot Request Form and $20 fee.

 - Shoots must occur during Museum’s opening hours.
 After hours shoots will require special permission and additional fees.

 - With valid Student ID, students may obtain a free pass for the completion of class assignments.
-A maximum of 5 free passes will be permitted per year per student.

 - Access to shoot is limited to the date approved based upon submitted application.